- 1. Cost-effective way to start from 1PCS prototype

 - 5. One stop solution services from design and engineering, project management, production, assembly, testing and packaging

-Precision CNC machining is the most accurate, fastest, and efficient way to create machining parts which usually is metal materials.
+Precision CNC machining is the most accurate, fastest, and efficient way to create machining parts which usually is hard plastic and metal materials.

 Table of Contents for This Page